Your Comprehensive Guide to Mortgages

 - You receive the tax benefits

-- Lender doesn’t make money unless you do
+- Risky for the lender— they don’t make money unless you do

 - If home increases greatly in value, you’ll lose a lot of profit to the lender